awsdocs/aws-doc-sdk-examples/resources/clients/react/elwing/README.md

 # Developer guide

 Elwing is a bootstrapped companion app to the Cloudscape design system.
-It's opinionated layout accelerates development time by exposing a simple plugin API allowing a developer to focus on defining pages and content rather than app structure.
+Its opinionated layout accelerates development time by exposing a simple plugin API allowing a developer to focus on defining pages and content rather than app structure.